 Do you want to improve your sleep dramatically, but you don’t know how?
-Well, sleep nootropics can help you out.
+Well, nootropics for sleep can help you out.
 But which are the most effective?

-This might not sound so terrible at first, but if you know how important sleep is, you are probably going crazy right now.
+One third might not sound so terrible at first, but if you know how important sleep is, this number should worry you.

-Now, before we look at the best supplements for improving sleep (luckily, there are some very effective ones), let’s understand why is sleep so important.
+Is there is anything we can do ourselves?
+Absolutely, we can start using sleep nootropics.
+Before we look at the best supplements for improving sleep, let’s understand why is sleep so important.

 1. We Form Memories During Sleep

 During a deep-sleep stage, our brains form memories.
 All the brain inputs during the day are stored and consolidated during the night.

 If your sleep sucks (or if you don’t sleep at all), no real memory consolidation can happen.

 Therefore, it often happens that we walk around like zombies during the day.
 Our brain is not working, we can’t remember anything, and we are just in a bad mood.

 The more significant issue is if we continuously lack sleep, synapses stop restoring themselves, and learning is no longer happening.